 For the safety of our students, students are NOT to bring food and/or drinks into the school unless it is for lunch time purposes or something planned a head of time for a class activity.
 Students who are eating or drinking on the way to school should dispose of all containers as they enter the building.
 Students are NOT permitted to bring any open containers into the school.
 Food and drink are NOT permitted to be taken out of the cafeteria or consumed outside of the cafeteria.
-Students are NOT permitted to disciplinary actions as determined by the Principal or designee.
+Students are NOT permitted to order food and have it delivered to the school.
+Violations are subject to disciplinary actions as determined by the Principal or designee.